 In addition to the impacts shared across the study area, as discussed in Section 4.1, Park West would experience specific impacts to community resources, land use, mobility and access, public health and safety, sensory aspects, and residential aspects.
 Impacts associated with Alternative 7A would generally be minor, but some moderate effects are expected to occur to some townhouse properties, as discussed in the following sections.
+The Compromise Alternative would work to further minimize the impacts of the widening project by avoiding the areas with the highest disturbance potential.
+Minor impacts are therefore anticipated with the implementation of the Compromise Alternative compared to Alternative 7A.
+Moderate effects would occur to two multifamily residential parcels.
 Appendix A presents acreage impacts to individual parcels by build alternative.

-Alternative 7A would affect portions of eleven parcels that are either undevelopable or POA-owned properties, together totaling in their entirety 49.7 acres.
+Alternative 7A and the Compromise Alternative would affect portions of eleven parcels that are either undevelopable or POA-owned properties, together totaling in their entirety 438.3 acres.
 Generally, the individual acreage loss would be less than 1 acre.
-However three parcels would lose approximately 1.4 to 3.9 acres.
-Together the affected areas of the parcels total approximately 8.6 acres.
+However, three parcels would lose approximately 1.4 to 3.9 acres as a result of Alternative 7A, and two parcels would lose approximately 2.5 and 2.6 acres as a result of the Compromise Alternative.
+Together, the affected areas of the parcels total approximately 8.6 acres for Alternative 7A and 6.7 acres for the Compromise Alternative.
 The portions of these properties that would be affected by the Project are immediately adjacent to existing ROW and primarily serve as undeveloped forested buffers between Dunes West Boulevard, Park West Boulevard, or Bessemer Road and developed portions of the community; thus, the impacts are expected to be permanent but minor.

-Figure 15.
+Figure 11.
 Park West Community Resources and the Build Alternatives